-There are three ways of creating an output file:
+There are three ways of creating an output file, or of assigning an output file:

-- 1. /%OUTFILE command with link name and file name - 2. /FILE command with link name and file name - 3.
-For a link name to which no file name has been assigned, AID issues a FILE macro with the file name AID.OUTFILE.Fn.
+- %OUTFILE command with link name and file name - ADD-FILE-LINK command with link name and file name - For a link name to which no file name has been assigned, AID issues a FILE macro with the file name AID OUTFILE.

-An AID output file always has the format FCBTYPE=SAM, RECFORM=V and OPEN=EXTEND.
+An AID output file always has the format FCBTYPE=SAM, RECFORM=V and is opened with MODE=EXTEND.